barronmr/Biolog_AUC/README.md

 **Data**

-The raw excel files used to calculate AUC for wild-type ECOR2 and its isogenic *∆rpoS* mutant, as well as the csv file for creating a heatmap from those values, are included in the "data" folder of this repository.
-For reference, "strain 1" refers to wild-type while "strain 2" refers to the *∆rpoS* mutant.
+The raw excel files used to calculate AUC for wild-type ECOR2 and its isogenic *∆rpoS* mutant for each carbon substrate in the Biolog PM1 plate, as well as the csv file for creating a heatmap from those values, are included in the "data" folder of this repository.
+For reference, "strain 1" refers to wild-type ECOR2 while "strain 2" refers to the *∆rpoS* mutant.